VegardLiland/VegardLiland/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on nanoelectronics and photonics specialization project
+- 🔭 I’m currently working on a nanoelectronics and photonics master's thesis
-- 🌱 I’m currently learning photonic simulations
+- 🌱 I’m mainly working with FDTD and FEM simulations of photonic components
 - ⚡ Fun fact: A day on Venus is longer than a year on Venus